 As a whole, Americans seem to have become more aware of their credit activity over the last year.
 Prior to 2020, consumers added, on average, $45.6 billion in credit card debt per year.
-But during 2020 and the first quarter of 2021, consumers have collectively paid off nearly twice that – a whopping $82.1 billion, according to a WalletHub study.
+But during 2020 and the beginning of 2021, consumers have collectively paid off nearly twice that – a whopping $82.1 billion, according to a WalletHub study.

-However, as the “return to normalcy” moves forward and spending is also expected to return to its pre-pandemic norm, so too is the usage of our ever-beloved credit card.
+However, as the “return to normalcy” moves forward and spending is also expected to eventually return to its pre-pandemic norm, so too is the usage of our ever-beloved credit card.

 Unfortunately, these days, that also means the likelihood of an increase in phishing, identity theft, fraud and more.
 There are a lot of online and phone scams to be wary of and, to be honest, it can be a bit stressful and even overwhelming.